Nathan Crumpton

-Nathan Ikon Crumpton (born 9 October 1985) is an Olympic athlete who has competed in skeleton (sledding) for the United States of America and American Samoa, and in athletics for American Samoa.
+Nathan Ikon Crumpton (born October 9, 1985) is an Olympic athlete who has competed in skeleton for the United States of America and American Samoa, and in athletics for American Samoa.

 Early and personal life

-He was born in Kenya, where his father was stationed with the U.S. Foreign Service and is a natural-born U.S. citizen.
+Crumpton was born in Kenya, where his father was stationed with the U.S. Foreign Service, and is a natural-born U.S. citizen.
 His mother is of Chinese and Hawaiian descent, and growing up, he spent most of his childhood in Africa before moving to Switzerland, Australia, and then to Virginia, where he graduated from high school.
 Now, most of his family lives in Hawaii.
 When he was younger, Crumpton was a track-and-field athlete first and foremost.
 He competed in the triple jump and long jump at Princeton, where he was a four-year NCAA Division I track and field athlete and an All-Ivy League selection in the triple jump, and as the third-farthest triple jumper in Princeton history.

 He worked as a sports photographer for The Daily Princetonian and remains a keen photographer.
-In December of 2021, he published a 553-page book titled "Alpha Status: A Non-fiction Novel."
+In December 2021, he published a 553-page book titled "Alpha Status: A Non-fiction Novel."
 He graduated from Princeton University with an A.B. in sociology and a certificate in environmental studies in 2008 after completing a 132-page-long senior thesis, titled "Dissonant Realities: Behind the Veil of AIDS in Tanzania," under the supervision of Elizabeth Armstrong.

 Skeleton

 In 2015, he raced in his first Skeleton World Cup event, and he finished the 2016–17 season in 11th place overall, a career-best.
-He had four top-10 and twelve top-15 World Cup finishes in his career, with a best World Cup race result of fifth place at Park City in 2016.At the IBSF World Championships 2016, he led all American sliders and finished ranked eighth in the world.
-However, he herniated a disc in his back prevented him from competing further at the World Cup and, ultimately, the 2018 Winter Olympics in Pyeongchang, South Korea.
+He had four top-10 and twelve top-15 World Cup finishes in his career, with a best World Cup race result of fifth place at Park City, Utah, in 2016.
+At the IBSF World Championships 2016, he led all American sliders and finished ranked eighth in the world.
+However, a herniated disc in his back prevented him from competing further at the World Cup and, ultimately, the 2018 Winter Olympics in Pyeongchang, South Korea.
 In 2019 he switched to American Samoa to represent his Polynesian heritage, and he won the first gold medal in a winter Olympic sport for American Samoa at the North America's Cup in Park City.